KevinPham12/personal-home-lab-and-website/README.md

 ## Progress Log
 - Initialized the repository with a README and Setup Guide, which will be updated throughout my progress.
-- Installed Ubuntu Server on a virtual machine.
-- Created a login on the Ubuntu Server and updated the system.
+- Installed Ubuntu on the host machine and updated the system.

 Stay tuned for updates as I document my progress and challenges in the journey!